pymeasure/pymeasure/docs/dev/adding_instruments/properties.rst

 * the :code:`set_command` string immediately before the value to set is inserted via string formatting (:code:`%g` etc.), or
 * the :code:`get_command` string before sending it to the device,

-use the :code:`command_process` parameter of :meth:`~pymeasure.instruments.common_base.CommonBase.control`.
+use the :code:`command_process` parameter of :func:`~pymeasure.instruments.common_base.CommonBase.control`.

 Note that there is only one parameter for both setting and getting, so the utility of this is probably limited.
 Note also that for adding e.g. channel identifiers, there are other, more preferable methods.

 Checking the instrument for errors
 **********************************
-If you need to separately ask your instrument about its error state after getting/setting, use the parameters :code:`check_get_errors` and :code:`check_set_errors` of :meth:`~pymeasure.instruments.common_base.CommonBase.control`, respectively.
+If you need to separately ask your instrument about its error state after getting/setting, use the parameters :code:`check_get_errors` and :code:`check_set_errors` of :func:`~pymeasure.instruments.common_base.CommonBase.control`, respectively.
-If those are enabled, the method :meth:`~pymeasure.instruments.Instrument.check_errors` will be called after device communication has concluded.
+If those are enabled, the method :func:`~pymeasure.instruments.Instrument.check_errors` will be called after device communication has concluded.

 Using multiple values
 *********************